littlelittleflower/littlelittleflower.github.io/_pages/about.md

 Biography
 ======
-Chao Wang has been with the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics (NUAA), China, as Phd student, from Prof. Ma. since September 2023.
-From September 2020 to August 2023, he worked as a postgraduate in the School of Artificial Intelligence, China University of Mining & Technology, Beijing, China.
+Chao Wang has been with the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics (NUAA), China, as Phd student, from [Prof. Ma](https://faculty.nuaa.edu.cn/mazongmin/zh_CN/index.htm). since september 2023.
+From september 2020 to august 2023, he worked as a postgraduate in the School of Artificial Intelligence, China University of Mining & Technology, Beijing, China.
 He obtained Master’s degrees from China University of Mining & Technology, Beijing in 2023, under the supervision of [Associate Professor Zhou Faguo](https://ai.cumtb.edu.cn/info/1053/1127.htm).
 His recent research interests Natural language processing; data mining and social network analysis; artificial intelligence and deep learning; knowledge graph construction and its applications (automatic Q&A, community Q&A, chat robots); image recognition and processing.

 Experience
 ======
-* PHD Student: Fall 2023 to Present，College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics (NUAA), China.
+* Phd Student: Fall 2023 to Present，College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics (NUAA), China.
 * Algorithm Intern in JD Industrial Department of JD Group from 2021.9 to 2022.1.

 Selected Honors